create3000/x_ite/docs/_posts/dom-integration.md

 ## Add and Remove Nodes

-The content of the X3D scene can be modified with DOM manipulation methods to change the scene.
-You can add and remove nodes to build your own scene.
+The contents of the X3D scene can be modified using DOM manipulation methods to change the scene.
+You can add and remove nodes to create your own scene.

 ```js
 function addBlueBox ()